Skip to Content

 Hey there, my name is Tracey.
 I’m the editor in chief and lead writer here at Rural Sprout.

 Many of our readers already know me as the “voice” of Rural Sprout from our popular Sunday newsletters.
 (You are signed up for our newsletters, right?)
-Each Sunday, I send a friendly missive from my neck of the woods in Pennsylvania.
+Every Wednesday and Friday I send out informational newsletters, and on Sunday, I send a friendly missive from my neck of the woods in Pennsylvania.
 It’s a bit like sitting on the front porch with a friend, discussing our gardens over a cup of tea.

 I grew up spending weekends on my dad’s off-the-grid homestead.
 I spent much of my childhood roaming the woods and getting my hands dirty in the garden.